What is a First Time Buyer?

 How interest rates affect your repayments

 One of the biggest factors affecting your affordability and monthly repayments is the interest rate.
-If a rise in interest rates has caused your mortgage rate to rise, your repayments will cost more.
+If a rise in the Bank of England base rate has caused your mortgage rate to rise, your repayments will cost more.

 Here’s a table to help you visualise how changes in interest rates can affect your repayments based on a 30-year mortgage term: